 Amplid Surfari

 As the name implies, the Amplid Surfari is a freeride board designed for big, floaty carves.
-The brand, founded by German ex-pro Peter Bauer, is based in Bavaria, and like its fellow Bavarian companies, BMW and Audi, has developed a reputation for precision engineering.
-The Amplid Milligram Splitboard has a reasonable claim to be the lightest splitboard in the world.
+The brand, founded by German ex-pro Peter Bauer, is based in Bavaria, and has developed a reputation for precision engineering as impressive as those of fellow Bavarian companies, BMW and Audi.

-This freeride board combines a swallow tail, which helps keep your weight back, with a camber profile between the bindings, that makes it feel snappy in and out of turns.
-The medium flex, a 7 out of 10, is softer than you might find on some powder snowboards, which makes it more forgiving, and easier to ollie.
+The Surfari combines a swallow tail, which helps keep your weight back, with a camber profile between the bindings, that makes it feel snappy in and out of turns.
+The medium flex (a 7 out of 10) is softer than you might find on some powder snowboards, which makes it more forgiving, and easier to ollie.
 It also makes it surprisingly easy to ride on piste, so while it might look like it's designed purely for deep snow, you can actually surf this stick anywhere on the mountain.

 -